-Shares delivered each Thursday to your home or office in insulated totes.
+Shares delivered1 on Thursdays to your home or office in insulated totes.

-At least 5 to 7 items different vegetables and/or melons, equivalent to one/two grocery bags of produce, with two/three bags during peak season;*
+At least 5 to 7 items different vegetables and/or melons, equivalent to one/two grocery bags of produce, with two/three bags during peak season;2

-Our weekly e-newsletter sent out prior to your share being available to let you know what is on the harvest list;
+Our weekly e-newsletter sent each Tuesday to let you know what is on the harvest list for that week;

 Access to our online recipe and crop knowledge base;

 Jars of honey (approximately 24-ounces) from our friends over at The Sand Hill Apiaries are available for purchase;